Our exceptional equestrian program sets Walker’s apart from its private school peers.

 Seven Walker’s riders competed at the New England Equitation Championship this year: Janet Hedges ’21, Quinn Bailey ’21, Chloe Fares ’24, Julia Luciani ’20, Grace Sappington ’24, Maddie Olvert ’21, and Ava Strohmeyer ’21.
 Maddie Olvert ’21 placed 8th in the 3′ Rider for NEEC Final and 9th in the Open Equitation 15-17 Over Fences.
 Ava Strohmeyer ’21 placed 5th in the Open Equitation Over Fences 15-17.

-Our nationally-recognized trainers, Linda Langmeier, Jo Seaver ’99, and Randi Booth, have the expertise to coach riders at all level and they work with students to attain any set of goals our students strive to achieve.
+Our nationally-recognized trainers, Linda Langmeier, Jo Seaver ’99, and Randi Booth, have the expertise to coach riders at all levels and they work with students to attain any set of goals our students strive to achieve.
 They are lifelong horsewomen who share a passion for the sport and a love of teaching.
-Each has earned national titles for themselves or by working with students in hunter, jumper and equitation, bringing starting riders up through the levels or advancing seasoned riders to regional and national levels.
+Each has earned national titles for themselves or by working with students in hunter, jumper, and equitation, bringing starting riders up through the levels or advancing seasoned riders to regional and national levels.
 The trainers also teach our weekly Ground School where students learn how to become fully-versed in horsemanship.

 The barn is staffed seven days a week and our barn manager lives on campus, ensuring the utmost care for all horses.